northox/northox.github.io/_posts/2015-09-20-qubes-rumprun.md

 #### What's next?

-- Get some constructive feedback and answer a few questions such as:
+Get some constructive feedback and answers for a few questions:

+- What exactly would need to be modified on Qubes' side, what's the effort and what's the best course of actions?
 - Is this viable in practice?
-  - What exactly would need to be modified on Qubes' side and what's the effort?;
   - I'll post the instructions and code for the *TCP/IP stack mitigation* case which will shed some light over the practicality of Rumprun and its security value;
-- If everything goes well, at some point we should get a [trusted converter](http://theinvisiblethings.blogspot.ca/2013/02/converting-untrusted-pdfs-into-trusted.html) for pictures which would be useful to explore the user experience value and possibly spawn new ideas.
+  - If everything goes well, at some point I should be able to get a [trusted converter](http://theinvisiblethings.blogspot.ca/2013/02/converting-untrusted-pdfs-into-trusted.html) for PDFs or pictures to explore the user experience value and possibly spawn new ideas.

 Interested in contributing?
 Drop me a line!